jaswinder-singh/jaswinder-singh/_posts/2013-08-15-design-future-not-past.md

 Rather than spending time designing for the past, where many users are, and trying to fit the past in the present I’d try something else.
 I’d try to come up with ways future users won’t **get stuck in the past**.
 Things like making it easy for users to upgrade and update—maybe do it automatically, and simplifying the transition phase.
 Humans tend to hate change.
 I would still be stuck with Google Chrome 20 if it wasn’t for their auto-updating mechanism.

 ## Be grateful
-My sister came up to me the other day with something along the lines of *“being grateful is the best thing you can do in this world”*, quote she read in some book similar to “The Secret”.
+My mom came up to me the other day with something along the lines of *“being grateful is the best thing you can do in this world”*, quote she read in some book.
 I responded with:

 > Being grateful is the biggest enemy of progress.